 Many of these electronic cat toys make noise.
 Sometimes, the noise is meant to attract your cat, such as bird calls or vibrations.
 Other times, the noise is from a running motor, it might be caused when something goes wrong.
 If your cat will be playing in your quiet office while you work, such toys might become a nuisance, so make sure you consider where the toy will be used and how much noise you’re willing to deal with.

 If you read our reviews, then you realize that picking from a field of so many great cat toys can be difficult, but we do have our favorites.
-Overall, we think the best choice is the Frisco Cat Tracks Butterfly cat toy.
+Overall, we think the best cat interactive toy is the Frisco Cat Tracks Butterfly cat toy.
 Since it uses no batteries, it can endlessly entertain your cat with multiple ways to play, and it even comes with a replacement butterfly in case your cat kills the first one.
 For a budget recommendation, we suggest the SmartyKat Chickadee Chirp Electronic Bird-Sound cat toy that entices your cat to hunt, chase, and pounce with realistic bird sounds.